Diversity, Equity & Inclusion at UCCS

 Creating a culture of inclusion requires active, intentional, and ongoing engagement with diversity in which all members of the UCCS community feel an authentic sense of belonging.

-As an institution committed to equitable access and opportunity, we uphold our commitment to sustainable, inclusive belonging by blending diversity, equity, and inclusion into the full fabric of the UCCS community.
-We will advance and sustain a culture that promotes diversity awareness, appreciation, and respect while inspiring agency and social responsibility through holistic approaches to self-awareness and identity development.
+As an institution committed to equitable access and opportunity, we uphold our commitment to sustainable inclusive excellence by blending diversity, equity, and inclusion into the full fabric of the UCCS community.

-We provide an inclusive and supportive campus environment that embraces a culture of belonging, engagement, and learning for all, including those with diverse intersecting backgrounds, social identities, abilities, and cultures.
+We are committed to fostering an inclusive and supportive campus environment that embraces a culture of belonging, engagement, and learning for all, including individuals with diverse intersecting backgrounds, social identities, abilities, and cultures.

 Vice Chancellor for Diversity, Equity & Inclusion